All Abilities Inclusion

 "I want to be accepted for who I am"

-The Queensland Government is developing a new state disability plan for an all abilities Queensland.
-The plan will help build a society which enables people with disability to fulfil their potential as equal citizens and live the life they choose.
+The Queensland Government has developed a state disability plan for an all abilities Queensland – All Abilities Queensland.
+The plan which was developed through consultation with the community, will help build a society which enables people with disability to fulfil their potential as equal citizens and live the life they choose.

-A consultation paper Towards an all abilities Queensland outlines a proposed vision and priority areas for a new disability plan – with Queenslanders with disability, their families and carers at the centre.
+The consultation paper Towards an all abilities Queensland outlined a proposed vision and priority areas for the new disability plan – with Queenslanders with disability, their families and carers at the centre.

 The Disability Inclusion Fact Sheet provides the outdoor recreation industry with introductory practical information to increase offerings for people with a disability.